The War that May Never End

 In addition to the type of disease, the VA provides benefits based on the veteran’s location of service.
 Veterans exposed to the herbicide are encouraged to get a free Agent Orange Health Registry Exam from the VA.
 In addition to a physical exam and a medical history, veterans may get lab tests and chest X-rays.

-In addition to U.S. veterans, an estimated three million Vietnamese people suffer from the effects of Agent Orange.
+In addition to U.S. veterans, an estimated 3 million Vietnamese people suffer from the effects of Agent Orange.
 It remains in the land and water, and has contributed to generations of birth defects.

-Warren continues to fight this war through his battle with cancer, there is no cure.
-So do thousands of other Vietnam Veterans.
-Hopefully, one day the Government will acknowledge Agent Orange as a mistake and apologize to Vietnam Veterans.
-Until then more studies will be done and more diseases will be added to the list.
-Everyday more Veterans that survived the war will become disabled and the battle starts over.
+Warren continues to fight this war through his battle with incurable cancer.
+So do thousands of other Vietnam veterans.
+I hope that one day the government will acknowledge Agent Orange as a mistake and apologize to veterans.
+Meanwhile, more studies will be done and more diseases will be added to the list.
+Every day more veterans will become disabled and have to rejoin the battle.